muldjord/skyscraper/README.md

 * Create a testmode for the artwork compositor that let's you quickly render an example to see if you got everything set up right in the artwork xml
 * Allow 'region' to be a list similar to 'regionPrios'.
 When using 'region' it should simply keep the default priority list and add those from 'region' to the top. 'regionPrios' should still overwrite it entirely.
 Naming change probably a good idea, for instance rename 'region' to 'regionsPrefer' or something. 'regionPrios' should probably also be changed to 'regionsOverride'.
 (Thank you to 'corezon' for suggesting this).

+#### Version 3.4.4 (In progress, unreleased)
+* Removed workaround for 'screenscraper' again as they now seem to have fixed it on their end

 #### Version 3.4.3 (14th March 2020)
 * Implemented workaround to incorrectly formatted JSON returned from 'screenscraper' when checking user credentials
 * All arcade platforms now use 'flyer' from 'screenscraper' for cover artwork instead of 'box-2D' (Thank you to user 'aidy80s' for suggesting this)